-By now most marketers are familiar with the "80% of new products fail" statistic.
+By now most marketers are familiar with the '80% of new products fail' statistic.
 Of course, this is a broad generalization, but the fact is, due to a number of factors, most new products fail.
-Market research can help improve these success rates, but it is crucial that research be conducted at the right time, and that the methods employed fit the objectives.
+Market research can help improve these success rates, but it is crucial that research is conducted at the right time, and that the methods employed fit the objectives.

 Most companies employ a standard development process in their new product planning.
 While variations exist, most utilize an eight-step process.
 Researchers and consultants tasked with supporting this process need to be knowledgeable about the objectives of each step, and which research methods best suit each stage.

 8 Steps of Product Testing Studies

 Step 1: Idea Generation

 Objective: Develop a large pool of potentially viable product ideas.